-When looking at Sons Vs Daughters in company names, a staggering 16,859 include the words ‘Son’ or ‘Sons’ In contrast, only 320 names include the word ‘Daughter’.
+When looking at Sons Vs Daughters into the company name, a staggering 16,859 include the words ‘Son’ or ‘Sons’ In contrast, only 320 names include the word ‘Daughter’.

 Delving into other territories, green (11,722) blue (8,503) and red (6,876) are the most popular colours used in company names.
 With fish (3,069) being the most popular animal followed by fox (2,093) dog (1,801) and eagle (1,350.)

-In terms of length, over half of business names in the UK are between 17-27 characters in length, with the average company name being 22 characters long.
+In terms of length, over half of business names in the UK are between 17-27 characters in length, with the average company names being 22 characters long.